OlatunjiM1A/Linux-command-mastery-challenge/day-09-integrity-firewall/README.md

 ## What surprised me
-I didn't expect chattr +i to override normal permissions entirely — even as the file's owner with full rwx permissions, I still couldn't delete or edit it until I removed the immutable flag.
-It's a stronger lock than chmod alone.
+I didn't expect chattr +i to override normal permissions entirely — even as the file's owner with full rwx permissions.
+Also, I expected UFW to be available by default, but my WSL Ubuntu installation didn't have it installed.
+I had to install the firewall package before I could use the UFW commands.

 ## Evidence
 Screenshot or terminal transcript of the drill in evidence/.